matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 **Draw a conclusion**

 We fail to reject the null hypothesis because *1.58 < 1.96*.
-We do not have significant evidence at the α=0.05 level of significance that the fluoride level in the county's water is different from 0.7 milligrams per liter.
+We do not have significant evidence at the α = 0.05 level of significance that the fluoride level in the county's water is different from 0.7 milligrams per liter.

 ### p-Values